New Zealand vs Kingdom of Sweden

 Which country has an easier skilled-migration route, New Zealand or Kingdom of Sweden?+

-New Zealand’s Skilled Migrant Category Resident Visa is the dominant skilled route; Kingdom of Sweden’s Work Permit (Arbetstillstånd) is the dominant skilled route.
+New Zealand’s Skilled Migrant Category Resident Visa requires a salary of at least NZ$35/hour; Kingdom of Sweden’s Work Permit (Arbetstillstånd) requires SEK 34,470/month.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does New Zealand or Kingdom of Sweden have more visa routes without an employer sponsor?+